Pilar (boat): Bimini trips

 The photo labelled "Hemingway and Strater with the remaining 500 lb of marlin" shows Hemingway and Henry "Mike" Strater with a half-eaten ("apple-cored") marlin.
 This fish weighed more than 500 pounds in its half-eaten state.
 It was projected to be more than 1,000 lb when whole.
-During the landing of the fish, Hemingway used a Thompson machine gun to shoot at the sharks in an attempt to ward them off.
+During the fish landing, Hemingway used a Thompson machine gun to shoot at the sharks and ward them off.
 Unfortunately, the effect of the shark blood in the water attracted more sharks, which damaged the marlin.
-In the end, the marlin's state somewhat recalls that of the monster marlin in Hemingway's later masterpiece The Old Man and the Sea.
-The incident significantly damaged his relationship with Strater, who believed the use of Hemingway's machine gun against the sharks was the primary reason he lost the most significant fish he ever caught.
+Ultimately, the marlin's state somewhat recalls the monster marlin in Hemingway's later masterpiece, The Old Man and the Sea.
+The incident significantly damaged his relationship with Strater, who believed the use of Hemingway's machine gun against the sharks was the primary reason he lost the most significant fish he had ever caught.

 While on Bimini, Hemingway wrote magazine articles for Esquire and worked on his novel, To Have And Have Not.
 His reputation as a big game angler began to grow.
 He landed many giant tuna and marlin.
-He also staged boxing matches with the locals, offering $100 (this amount ranged upward to $250 based on various accounts) to anyone who could last a few rounds with him.
+He also staged boxing matches with the locals, offering $100 (which ranged upward to $250 based on various accounts) to anyone who could last a few rounds with him.
 His fighting was not contained to the ring.
 During a dockside brawl, he punched and knocked out Joe Knapp, a wealthy magazine publisher.
-Hemingway at first lived on Pilar.
-He later moved to a cottage near Brown's Dock and eventually a room at the Compleat Angler Hotel, staying in Room Number 1.
+Hemingway at first lived in Pilar.
+He later moved to a cottage near Brown's Dock and eventually, a room at the Compleat Angler Hotel, staying in Room Number 1.

 Fishing

 Hemingway caught numerous record-breaking fish from Pilar.
 In 1935, he won every tournament in the Key West-Havana-Bimini triangle, competing against notable sportsmen Michael Lerner and S. Kip Farrington.
-In 1938 he established a world record by catching seven marlins in one day.
-He was the first person ever to boat a giant tuna in an undamaged state.
+In 1938, he established a world record by catching seven marlins in one day.
+He was the first person to boat a giant tuna in an undamaged state.
 This effort was attributed to him pulling the fish into the boat before it had tired, thereby preventing sharks from eating it.
 Hemingway kept meticulous fishing logs, including guests, weather, current conditions, fish caught, and other information.
-During the first summer of owning the boat, Arnold Samuelson, an aspiring writer, served as a deckhand and recorded the dictated logs on paper.
-He subsequently typed out the logs which are on display at the John F. Kennedy Presidential Library and Museum.
-Samuelson later wrote an account of the summer in book form which was published posthumously by his daughter.
+During the first summer of owning the boat, an aspiring writer, Arnold Samuelson, served as a deckhand and recorded the dictated logs on paper.
+He subsequently typed out the logs on display at the John F. Kennedy Presidential Library and Museum.
+Samuelson later wrote an account of the summer in book form, published posthumously by his daughter.

 Named after him, The Hemingway Fishing Tournament has been held in Cuba since 1950.
 It is a four-day tournament where contestants go for marlin, tuna, wahoo, and other fish using a 50-pound fishing line.
 Hemingway won the first three years it was held.